AntonSavchenko/Zeiss_DS_Interview/README.md

 - It is not yet clear if this is an indication of an error or some limitation of the data collection

 ### Next steps:
-- Collect more information about clustering of cooling_temperature data
+- Collect more information about distributions of temperature data
 - Investigate possible temporal dependencies in the data
-- Look for ways to detect abnormal behavior in the data
+- Design a model that aims to predict the temperature data based on the observations

 # 1. Closer data inspection